EPA's Lead RRP HEPA Vacuum

 Nilfisk Eliminator PRO II

-Nilfisk CFM 118 (HEPA filter model available)
+Nilfisk 118 (HEPA filter model available)

 What is the difference between Nilfisk’s turbo nozzle and power nozzle?